-MULTIMEDIA PRODUCTION
+MULTIMEDIA PRODUCTION VCM 285

-PREREQUISITE: ART 221 and VCM 232 or Permission of instructor
+(1T, 2E)2 credits PREREQUISITE: ART 221 and VCM 232 or Permission of instructor

 This course introduces the student to multimedia production.
 Emphasis is on production design, creativity, visual design, and technical skills.
 Upon course completion, students should be able to create a multimedia production.